 Abstract.
-A concept of a (directed) multigraphical membrane system [21], akin to membrane systems in [23] and [20], for modeling complex systems in biology, evolving neural networks, perception, and brain function is recalled and its new inspiring examples are presented for linking it with object recognition in cortex, an idea of neocognitron for multidimensional geometry, fractals, and hierarchical networks.
+A concept of a (directed) multigraphical membrane system [20], akin to membrane systems in [22] and [19], for modeling complex systems in biology, evolving neural networks, perception, and brain function is recalled and its new inspiring examples are presented for linking it with object recognition in cortex and an idea of neocognitron for multidimensional geometry.